Run Run Shaw: Personal life

 He was the sixth of the seven children in the Shaw family, and was nicknamed Uncle Six (Luk Sook).
-His three elder brothers, Runje Shaw, Runde Shaw and Runme Shaw were all heads of the Shaw Studio.
-Runme Shaw, the third elder brother who co-founded the Shaw Studio with him, died in 1985.
+His three elder brothers, Runje Shaw, Runde Shaw and Runme Shaw, were all heads of the Shaw Studio.
+Runme Shaw, the third elder brother, who co-founded the Shaw Studio with him, died in 1985.

 Shaw's first wife was Lily Wong Mee-chun, who died at age 85 in 1987.
 In 1997, he married Mona Fong in Las Vegas.
 A former singer, Mona Fong joined TVB as a procurement manager in 1969 and became the deputy chairman of TVB in 2000.
 Shaw had four children with his first wife: sons Vee Meng and Harold, and daughters Violet and Dorothy.
 All of his children studied at Oxford University.

 Shaw was a lover of Rolls-Royce limousines and a keen practitioner of qigong.
 Mr. Bean was reportedly his favourite show.

 Death

 He died at his residence on 7 January 2014, aged 106, and survived by his four children, nine grandchildren and several great-grandchildren.
-The family did not give the cause of the death.
+The family did not give the cause of death.

 His body was transferred from the United Christian Hospital to the Hong Kong Funeral Home in North Point on 10 January 2014.
-Many local leaders attended the funeral that day, including former Chief Executives Tung Chee-wah and Donald Tsang.
+Many local leaders attended the funeral that day, including former chief executives Tung Chee-hwa and Donald Tsang.
 Shaw's remains were brought to the Cape Collinson Crematorium in Chai Wan later the same day.
-PRC President Xi Jinping, former Premier Wen Jiabao and National People's Congress Chairman Zhang Dejiang sent messages of respect.
+General Secretary of the Chinese Communist Party Xi Jinping, former Premier of China Wen Jiabao and Chairman of the National People's Congress Zhang Dejiang sent messages of respect.